digdir/dialogporten/src/Digdir.Tool.Dialogporten.SlackNotifier/README.md

 The configured URL doesn't have to be an actual Slack workflow webhook url.
 It could point to an online webhook tester like https://webhook.site or a homemade webhook tester on your local machine.

 ### Get a valid log alert v2 request
 This function app uses the links in the incoming alerts request to fetch data.
 Therefore, the requests are app instance and time specific.
-The provided example request is most likely to be invalid by the time this article is read.
+The provided example request is most likely to be invalid by the time this article is read.<br>
 Do the following to get a valid request:
 1. Go to https://webhook.site and copy your unique url
 2. Add the url as a webhook action of the azure action group